clearcare/policies/source/sections/22-key_definitions.md

 * *Organization*: For the purposes of this policy, the term "organization" shall mean Cloudticity.

-* *Partner*: Contractual bound 3rd party vendor with integration with the Cloudticity Oxygen Managed Services Platform.
+* *Partner*: Contractual bound 3rd party vendor with integration with the Cloudticity Oxygen managed services platform.
 May offer Add-on services.

 * *Platform*: The overall technical environment of Cloudticity.